 Also, get them to explore the company beyond your website.
 This is so you start to build a connection.
 Introduce them to the team, the culture, and your values.

-Set up their space with a computer to make them feel valued and see the company's organization.
-Work with IT to install the right equipment with the needed software before they start.
+When a new hire receives their computer on their first day, it makes them feel valued and shows a well-organized business.
+You can work with IT to install the right equipment with the needed software before they start.

-You also want to create their accounts ahead of time (an HR tool can automate this step to save time for IT).
-Promote security right from the start as well.
+That includes creating their accounts ahead of time (an HR tool can automate this step to save time for IT).
+When you present their login information, you can use it as an opportunity to promoting security right from the start!

 - Store their passwords in a password management tool.